TokamakUI/Tokamak/README.md

 patterns](https://developer.apple.com/videos/play/wwdc2015/408/) were
 established.

-One of the main goals of Gluon is to build a UI framework that feels native to Swift.
-Gluon's API brings these benefits when compared to class-based APIs:
+One of the main goals of Tokamak is to build a UI framework that feels native to Swift.
+Tokamak's API brings these benefits when compared to class-based APIs:

 - no need to [subclass `NSObject` to conform to commonly used protocols](https://stackoverflow.com/questions/31754366/swift-my-custom-uitableviewdatasource-class-thinks-it-doesnt-conform-to-protoc);